TheB4tMite/theb4tmite.github.io/_posts/2025-07-28-uiuctf-25-doremi.md

 ### Memory Allocation

 I allocated a bunch of chunks and freed them to see what happens.
 It appears when the heap is initialised a new memory mapping is created for the thread which keeps track of the allocated chunk list, freelists and stores the chunks as well.
+I also went through the mimalloc [source](https://github.com/microsoft/mimalloc/blob/main/src/page.c) to affirm my assumptions regarding how the allocator works.

 ![img-description](new_mapping.png){: width="700"}
 _newly created mapping highlighted in red_